rehierl/node-tree-outliner/3-basic-design/3-3-2-single-s.md

 understood to define a logical relationship (e.g. political affiliation).

-Note that, this perspective is not overly accurate because a political affiliation may span over multiple segments (e.g. islands) that are separated from each other.
+Note that, this perspective is not overly accurate because a political affiliation may span over multiple segments (e.g. continents and/or islands) that are separated from each other.